 Suffrage & Other Political Involvement

 While Depp never ran for public office again, she remained active in political work and suffrage for women.
 She was welcomed into the Barren County Democratic Party at its county convention on May 1, 1920.
 Her stature as a former elected official assured Depp's full involvement.
-She was appointed to the Resolutions Committee of the Barren County Democratic Party's local convention through which she helped write a number of resolutions including an endorsement for President Woodrow Wilson's re-election.
+She was appointed to the Resolutions Committee of the Barren County Democratic Party's local convention.
 At the same meeting, Depp was one of 28 local women selected as voting delegates to the Kentucky Democratic Party convention, joining 35 male voting delegates to complete Barren County's delegation.

 On May 4, 1920, Depp was one of five Barren County women who attended and participated in the Kentucky League of Women Voters meeting in Louisville, Kentucky as the organization transformed itself from the former Kentucky Equal Rights Association.

 Final Years and Death

 After her term as superintendent, Depp was highly sought after.
 She continued to serve as a teacher and principal until her health was depleted by breast cancer, ending her career in education in 1931.
 She died of breast cancer on August 3, 1932.
 Her funeral was held at Refuge Church of Christ in Eighty-Eight, Kentucky.
 An estimated 1,500 people attended her funeral, which was moved outdoors in an effort to accommodate the crowd.

 Honors & Awards

 In July 2013, Nettie Depp was honored with a Kentucky Historical Society marker (#2397) installed on the south-west corner of the lawn of the Barren County Courthouse in Glasgow, Kentucky.
 The marker was sponsored and funded by the Glasgow Business & Professional Women's Club.